google/youtube-8m/README.md

                              level features as input.
 *   `model_util.py`: Contains functions that are of general utility for implementing models.
+*   `export_model.py`: Provides a class to export a model during training for later use in batch prediction.
 *   `readers.py`: Contains definitions for the Video dataset and Frame dataset readers.